YangLi1/01_Git_and_Intro/README.md

 On the contrary, q is a FIFO Queuing discipline.
 This means that if I do a add(x), where x = the element that is removed by s.

 	void function reverse
-	while s still has elements
+	while s is not empty
 		do pop() operation on s
 		do add(x) operation on q, where x = s.pop()